 2. Choose a Specialization

-Select your focus area from front-end, back-end, or full-stack development based on your interests and goals.
+Decide whether your focus will be front-end, back-end, or full-stack programming based on your interests and objectives.

 3. Build Projects